MyArch/MyArch/README.md

 # MonArch
 [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/Nandicre/monArch/blob/master/LICENSE)

-The project is at the beginning of its development.
+The project is a work in progress.
 For the moment, it's just an Arch live CD with the xfce environnment and a shell installer.

 ## How to build it.